 contemporary romance that was published by Berkley on November 6, 2012 and has 337 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Irish Hearts, Montana Sky, Carnal Innocence, Playing the Odds, Second Nature, One Summer, Nora Robert, Serena * Caine, Daniel * Ian, Rebellion, Alan * Grant, The Witness, The Search, Time and Again, Shadow Spell, Blood Magick, The Next Always, The Last Boyfriend, Irish Rebel
+Other books by this author which I have reviewed include Irish Hearts, Montana Sky, Carnal Innocence, Playing the Odds, Second Nature, One Summer, Nora Robert, Serena * Caine, Daniel * Ian, Rebellion, Alan * Grant, The Witness, The Search, Time and Again, Shadow Spell, Blood Magick, The Next Always, The Last Boyfriend, Irish Rebel

 Third in The Inn Boonsboro Trilogy cozy and contemporary romance series and revolving around the three Montgomery brothers in Boonsboro, Maryland, tucked into the Blue Ridge Mountains.
 The couple focus is on Hope Beaumont and Ryder Montgomery.
 And Lizzy and Billy.